JustDucky4/PicoCTF2017Writeups/Level One/Cryptography/computeRSA/computeRSA.md

 >decrypted = (encrypted) ^ d mod N

+Points: 50

 Well this one was fun.
 I decided to use python, because of the awesome `pow()` function.
-Look at the python file if you want to see more.
+Look at the python file for more.

 The flag is `133337`